grimme-lab/qc2-teaching/doc/recommendations.rst

 .. code-block:: none
    :linenos:

-   [awvwgk@saw2570 ~] $ ssh -L 12345:c00:22 ehlert@ssh3.thch.uni-bonn.de cat -
+   [awvwgk@saw2570 ~] $ ssh -L 12345:c00:22 -N ehlert@ssh3.thch.uni-bonn.de &

-You're done with this terminal, the port 22 of ``c00`` is now forwarded to your local 12345 port.
+We created a local port forwarding (a tunnel) to the port 22 of ``c00`` which is now forwarded to your local 12345 port.
 Choose any number you like, but try to not use one of the crucial ports from your system (22 and 80 happen to be bad ideas).
+You either run this command in a separate terminal and keep it in the foreground (remove the ambersand than) or put the process in the background of your current terminal.
+Remember, the process will stop if you close the terminal even if a process is still running in the background and the tunnel will be closed.

 .. admonition:: Note for Windows Users